 Lava Glass Studio

-Located 10 kilometres (6.2 miles) outside of Taupo, the Lava Glass Studio amazes all visitors who view its glass-blown creations.
-A walk around the studio’s garden will expose you to more than 500 art pieces – with the surrounding ponds, native trees, and passing bird species adding to its fairy tale-like setting.
-The inner galleries and shop are adorned with ornate treasures that are well and truly worth browsing through.
+Located 10km (6.2mi) outside Taupo, the Lava Glass Studio amazes all visitors who view its glass-blown creations.
+A walk around the studio’s garden will expose you to more than 500 works of art – with the surrounding ponds, native trees and passing birds adding to its fairy tale-like vibe.
+The inner galleries and shop are adorned with ornate treasures that are truly worth browsing.
 There’s also a café on the premises, ideal for visitors who want to unwind after relishing their artistic surroundings.

 Connect with like-minded people on our premium trips curated by local insiders and with care for the world

 Since you are here, we would like to share our vision for the future of travel - and the direction Culture Trip is moving in.

 Culture Trip launched in 2011 with a simple yet passionate mission: to inspire people to go beyond their boundaries and experience what makes a place, its people and its culture special and meaningful — and this is still in our DNA today.
 We are proud that, for more than a decade, millions like you have trusted our award-winning recommendations by people who deeply understand what makes certain places and communities so special.

 Increasingly we believe the world needs more meaningful, real-life connections between curious travellers keen to explore the world in a more responsible way.
 That is why we have intensively curated a collection of premium small-group trips as an invitation to meet and connect with new, like-minded people for once-in-a-lifetime experiences in three categories: Culture Trips, Rail Trips and Private Trips.
 Our Trips are suitable for both solo travelers, couples and friends who want to explore the world together.